 Australia claims to be a democracy however the ability of citizens to influence policy post election does not exist in any tangible form.

 Election promises are regularly broken and without Citizen Initiated Referenda there is no means to hold politicians to account.

-The incumbent Liberal/Labor duopoly maintain their entrenced positions thanks to forced voting combined with advertising budgets of well over 30 million in recent elections, over 50 Million of this
+The incumbent Liberal/Labor duopoly maintain their entrenched positions thanks to forced voting combined with advertising budgets of well over 30 million in recent elections, over 50 Million of this

-money is taxpayer subsidized via Electoral Comission Funding.
+money is taxpayer subsidized via Electoral Commission Funding.

 With no mechanism in place to dispute controversial government decisions on any issue we are subjected to mandatory bicycle helmet laws even though the majority of people actually disagree with them.

 Please support Parties like the LDP , CDP , ASP , One Nation, Greens, and Freedom party who support citizen initiated referendum.